bazelbuild/bazel/docs/external.md

 External dependencies can be specified in a _WORKSPACE_ file in the build root.
 This _WORKSPACE_ file uses the same Python-like syntax of BUILD files, but allows a different set of rules.
+See the full list of rules that are allowed in the [Workspace](/docs/build-encyclopedia.html) list of rules in the Build Encyclopedia.

 ## Fetching dependencies